Behavior Change Models:

 The Fagerström Test for Nicotine Dependence (FTND) consists of six multiple-choice questions meant to assess how strongly “addicted” an individual is to nicotine.
 Used in both practice and research. *Permission to use this scale for purposes other than research should be obtained from K. L. Fagerström.

 The Smoking History Questionnaire is meant to provide a more detailed picture of both current and past tobacco use.
 Questions may vary depending upon the purpose or goals of this measure’s use.
-Used primarily in research.
+Traditionally has been used in research, but also has clinical applicability.

 **Please follow the links above for more information about the models and measures, or visit the HABITS Lab website.